a04k/OSC-Site/README.md

 ## Setting up your local dev Environment

---First install the requirements and node modules by running the install script
+### First install the requirements and node modules by running the install script

 ```bash
 npm install